 are between the ages of 16 to 24

 have a statement of special educational needs (SEN) or an Education Health and Care (EHC) plan.
 They are run by colleges together with local businesses.

 If you’re being paid to do an internship then you are a ‘worker’ or an ‘employee’.
 Workers and employees have more rights than volunteers.

-Unpaid internships are just volunteering.
-This type of volunteering can be more formal.
+Unpaid internships are volunteering.
 Having a more defined role in an organisation can give you the chance to learn specific skills.
-If you are doing the same work as paid employees, or are not given the opportunity to learn new skills, then you could be being taken advantage of.
+If you are doing the same work as paid employees or are not given the opportunity to learn new skills, you could be being taken advantage of.